General and Website Questions

 You must have a permit to park in any Montgomery College lot.
 You can obtain a permit once you have registered and paid for classes.
 See Parking and Transportation for more information.

 Please wait 24 hours after registration before requesting your permit.
-Also, be sure to update your address with the Office of Admissions and Records before proceeding, as your parking permit will be mailed to your address of record.
+Also, be sure to update your address with the Office of Records and Registration before proceeding, as your parking permit will be mailed to your address of record.

 There is no additional cost for the parking permit.